 Want to learn Android programming basics, but don’t know where to start?
 In this Nanodegree program, we’ll show you the way.
 We developed this curriculum with Google for true beginners interested in developing apps for the next billion Android users!

-Learn with the support of mentors from the very beginning of the program through in-class chats and 1:1 video calls, and connect with thousands of fellow students on dedicated Udacity-moderated forums.
+Learn with the support of mentors from the very beginning of the program, and connect with thousands of fellow students on dedicated Udacity-moderated forums.

 Android’s global reach led us to incorporate a theme of social good into the curriculum—you’ll build apps that help solve real problems, from preserving a dying Native American language, to monitoring seismic activity.

 After you learn the Android programming basics, you’ll be prepared to take your skills to the next level in our Android Developer Nanodegree program, where you’ll learn how to be job-ready as professional Android Developer.

 See fewer details